abudaan/osmd-heartbeat/README.md

 - When the song plays active notes will light up in red
 - When you click a note, the note will play
 - When you control click a note, the playhead will move to that position
+- You can draw a selection rectangle on the score to select a loop

 Live example: